 Are behind the ear hearing aids right for you?

-Today, people with hearing problems have more hearing aid choices accessible to them than any other generation before.
-Among the most common types is the behind-the-ear (BTE) hearing aid, which as with any other product has a variety of strengths and weaknesses.
+Among the most common types is the behind the ear hearing aid, which as with any other product has a variety of strengths and weaknesses.
 Keep reading for details that will help you determine if a BTE hearing aid is a good choice for you.

 The design of behind-the-ear hearing aids means they are easier to recognize than most other types.
 These devices feature a banana-shaped plastic case that sits behind the ear which connects to a smaller component which is positioned within the outer ear.
 The main components of the hearing aid are located inside this case.
 This part holds all the electronics and batteries that allow the hearing aid to operate, along with the buttons that allow the user to select features and programs.
 The portion that sits inside the ear is known as the ear mold.
 This component is personalized for each wearer, allowing it to comfortably conduct the sounds that the case picks up into the ear.